Creativity & Innovation

 Presentations

-- Innovation in Nutrition Grant Model B (Encore Cafe) Replication Call with Original Grant Recipient (YouTube)— Original grant recipient provides an overview of the project and guidance
+- Innovation in Nutrition Grant Model B (Encore Cafe) Replication Call With Original Grant Recipient (YouTube)— One-hour overview of the project and guidance from original grant recipient

 - Revamp Your Congregate Meal Program Series — Four-part series hosted by ACL’s Senior Nutrition Program that aims to help local programs increase congregate meal participation and expand community reach

-- Serving Frozen Home-delivered Meals (YouTube)— Network spotlight on how changing to frozen meals made positive impacts for the Orange County Office for the Aging (New York)
+- Serving Frozen Home-delivered Meals (YouTube)— Three-minute Network Spotlight on how changing to frozen meals made positive impacts for the Orange County Office for the Aging (New York)

-- Adding Breakfast to Benefit Participants (YouTube)— Meals on Wheels Atlanta provides breakfast boxes to meal participants
+- Adding Breakfast to Benefit Participants (YouTube)— Six-minute Network Spotlight on how Meals on Wheels Atlanta provides breakfast boxes to meal participants

 - Power Up Your Congregate Meal Program Series — ACL and NCOA events (recordings are free but require sign-in)